This post was most recently updated on March 13th, 2023

 To use Google Ad Manager, you need to sign up for an account and start trafficking your ad inventory through the platform.
 This way, you can set up ads, prioritize, and optimize them accordingly.

-Yes, it is an ad server but provides a wide range of features.
+Yes, it is an ad server and provides a wide range of features for ad revenue optimization.

 10X your ad revenue with our award-winning solutions.